epfl-ada/ada-2023-project-adaroundtheworld2023/README.md

 to missing data was tailored to the relevance of the information: for example, box office revenue data, missing for 89% of entries, was completely dropped.

-**IMDB Ratings**.
-To add a measure of success for each movie, IMDb ratings were incorporated.
-This required a common index between the original dataset and the ratings dataset, which was constructed using the movie name and release year.

 The analysis of the processed data can be found from preprocess.ipynb (TODO).